ARTFL-Project/text-pair/README.md

 ### Manual installation

-If you wish to install Docker on a host machine, note that TextPair will only run on 64 bit Linux, see below.
+If you wish to install TextPAIR on a host machine, note that TextPair will only run on 64 bit Linux, see below.

 #### Dependencies